hanswors1-ui/perfume_inventory.io/README.md

 ## 💡 Tips

-1. **Batch Code Verification**: Use the "Check Date" feature to verify production dates on CheckFresh.com before adding perfumes
+1. **Autocomplete Feature**: Start typing brand or perfume names - the system suggests from 40+ popular brands, 200+ popular perfumes (including flankers and variations), and your own inventory.
+Use arrow keys to navigate, Enter to select
+2. **Batch Code Verification**: Click "🔍 Verify" to copy the batch code and choose from multiple verification sites (CheckCosmetic.net recommended for ad-free experience)
-2. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
+3. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
+3. **Consistent Data Entry**: Use autocomplete to ensure brand and perfume names are spelled consistently
-3. **Quantity Field**: Set quantity to 0 for wishlist items ("Want to Get" or "Want to Try")
+4. **Quantity Field**: Set quantity to 0 for wishlist items ("Want to Get" or "Want to Try")
-4. **Regular Backups**: Export your inventory regularly to avoid data loss
+5. **Regular Backups**: Export your inventory regularly to avoid data loss
-5. **Browser Data**: Your inventory is stored in your browser's LocalStorage.
+6. **Browser Data**: Your inventory is stored in your browser's LocalStorage.
 Clearing browser data will delete your inventory
-6. **Import/Export**: Use the backup feature to transfer your inventory between devices
+7. **Import/Export**: Use the backup feature to transfer your inventory between devices
-7. **Quick Status Changes**: Easily move perfumes from wishlist to owned when you acquire them
+8. **Quick Status Changes**: Easily move perfumes from wishlist to owned when you acquire them

 ## 🔒 Privacy & Data